coding-nomadic/crypto-currency-prices/README.md

 ## Currency-Conversion-Service

-This application is built using Oython, Web socket and angular for real time data visualization.
+This application is built using Python, Web socket and Angular for Real Time Data Visualization.

 ## Project High Level Design -